toor1245/MatrixDotNet/docs/articles/guides/basic/matrix_on_stack.md

 # MatrixAsFixedBuffer Overview

-`MatrixAsFixedBuffer` is a struct which intended for prevent memory allocation in difference of `Matrix<T>`.
+`MatrixOnStack` is a struct which intended for prevent memory allocation in difference of `Matrix<T>`.

-`MatrixAsFixedBuffer` works same like `Matrix<T>` but max length of fixed buffer 6 561, thus you can create maximum size of matrix `80 x 80` and supports only `double` data type.
+`MatrixOnStack` works same like `Matrix<T>` but max length of fixed buffer 6 561, thus you can create maximum size of matrix `80 x 80` and supports only `double` data type.

 > Located in `MatrixDotNet.Extensions.Performance`